rampaa/VndbCharacterNames/README.md

 This will create two files, {SpecifiedFileName}_Custom_Name.txt and {SpecifiedFileName}.json.

 The former is in JL Custom Name format.
 Using it for full VNDB character data is not adviced.
-It's mostly useful when you want to generate a custom name dictionary for a specific dictionary.
+It's mostly useful when you want to generate a custom name dictionary for characters from a specific visual novel.
 You should rename it to {JLProfileNameForTheVN}_Custom_Name.txt and place it under ..\JL\Profiles.

 The latter is in Nazeka EPWING Converter format, so you can use it with Nazeka and [JL](https://github.com/rampaa/JL).
 If you plan to use it with JL, make sure to select `Name Dictionary (Nazeka)` as your dictionary type.